-From 16 to 22 June 2020, there were some rainfall in the LMB.
-The weather outlook bulletins (3 months weather forecast: Jun-Jul-Aug) and maps issued by the Thailand Meteorology Department (TMD) were used to verify the weather condition in the LMB.
-They stated that the 3 months from Jun-Jul-Aug 2020, the low-pressures of air mass cells will be developed around the Mekong Region that cause some depressions and tropical cyclones, resulting summer thunderstorms and rain in this period.
-Moreover, coldly high-pressure air masses from China will meet hot air masses already prevailing over LMB, resulting in abnormal rainfall in June and July 2020.
-Figure 1 presented the weather map on 22 June 2020.
+From 23 to 29 June 2020, there were some rainfall in the LMB.
+The weather outlook bulletins for the 3 months (Jun-Jul-Aug) and maps issued by the Thailand Meteorology Department (TMD) were used to verify the weather condition in the LMB.
+The low pressures of air mass cells will develop around the Mekong Region that cause some depressions and tropical cyclones, resulting summer thunderstorms and rain in this period.
+Moreover, coldly high-pressure air masses from China will meet hot air masses already prevailing over LMB, resulting in above-normal rainfall in July and August 2020.
+Figure 1 presented the weather map on 29 June 2020.

-According to the Asian Specialized Meteorological Centre (ASMC), the increased shower rainfall over the Mekong sub-region, hotspot activities in the sub-region are expected to be generally subdued for June 2020.
-In the southern ASEAN region, rainfall over most parts of the equatorial region is predicted to be above normal in June 2020.
-Hotspot activities are likely to remain generally subdued, although isolated hotspot activities may emerge from time to time.
+According to the Asian Specialized Meteorological Centre (ASMC), the increased shower rainfall over the Mekong sub-region, hotspot activities in the sub-region was happened in June 2020.
+In the southern ASEAN region, rainfall over most parts of the equatorial region is predicted to be above normal from July-August 2020.

 The predicted above-normal rainfall in the Mekong region is showed in Jun-July-August 2020.
-Therefore, from June to August 2020, there will increasing chance from moderate to above average rainfall for most parts of the equatorial region.
-Figure 2 showed the predicted 1-month rainfall in Jun 2020 in Southeast Asia, including the Mekong region will affect above-normal rainfall.
+Therefore, from July to August 2020, there will increasing chance from moderate to above average rainfall for most parts of the equatorial region especially in the Mekong region.
+Figure 2 showed the predicted 3-month rainfall in Jun-Jul-Aug 2020 in Southeast Asia, including the Mekong region where can affect above-normal rainfall.

-Figure 1 Summary of weather condition over the LMB on 22 June 2020
+Figure 1 Summary of weather condition over the LMB on 29 June 2020

-Figure 2 The 3 months predicted rainfall over Asian Countries by ASMC
+Figure 2 The 3 months (June-July-Aug) predicted rainfall over Asian Countries by ASMC